KenHV/KensurBot/README.md

 This is a fork of the famous [Paperplane](https://github.com/RaphielGang/Telegram-UserBot) userbot made by the awesome [RaphielGang](https://github.com/RaphielGang) team with some extras from the Telegram userbot community.

-For setting up and configuring this userbot, you can checkout the [Wiki](https://github.com/AvinashReddy3108/PaperplaneExtended/wiki) [WIP, Coming Soon !!]
+For setting up and configuring this userbot, you can checkout the [Wiki](https://telegra.ph/How-to-host-a-Telegram-Userbot-07-24)

 If you just want to stay in the loop about new features or announcements you can join the [news channel](https://t.me/PaperplaneExtended).

-If you find any bugs or have any suggestions then don’t hesitate to contact me in my [support group](https://t.me/joinchat/FL1HhlObW_Q5oUrZdbDcKg).
+If you find any bugs or have any suggestions then don’t hesitate to contact me in my [Fan Club](https://t.me/PaperplaneExtendedChat).

 ### Credits: